e11community/engineering11-full-stack-foundation-sample/sample-backend/README.md

 ---

+## Microservice Anatomy

+Engineering11 microservices follow a consistent, finite set of structured parts.
+Each service includes only the components it needs for its domain, but those components always follow the same patterns and conventions:

+- **Server APIs** — published service packages that other backend services can install to access shared models, domain logic, and repository-based data access through stable, versioned interfaces.
+- **IPC REST APIs** — authenticated, service-to-service REST endpoints used for internal communication and inter-process coordination between backend services.
+- **REST APIs** — externally exposed, client-facing endpoints consumed by frontend applications and integrated third-party systems.
+- **Background jobs** — asynchronous and long-running processes executed outside of request/response flows.
+- **Task handlers** — discrete asynchronous handlers responsible for processing queued tasks and workflow steps.
+- **Shared full-stack libraries** — reusable models, utilities, and primitives shared across backend services and frontend applications to ensure consistency.
+- **Migrations** — controlled change sets used to evolve databases and related system state in a predictable and repeatable way.

+This structure makes services predictable to work in, review, and operate over time.

+---

 ## What You Build On Top

+Engineering11 provides the foundational design patterns and building blocks — your team uses them to build the features that differentiate your product.

-With the foundation in place, your team owns:
+With the platform in place, your team owns and implements:

-- Business logic and domain-specific workflows
+- Product-specific business logic and domain workflows
-- Custom API endpoints and data models
+- Custom API endpoints, contracts, and data models
-- Event consumers and producers for your use cases
+- Event consumers and producers tailored to your use cases
-- AI services and intelligent pipelines
+- AI services, enrichment pipelines, and decision logic
-- Integration logic with external systems
+- Integration logic with external systems and partners

-Engineering11 accelerates development without hiding the architecture — you have full visibility and control.
+Engineering11 accelerates development by standardizing the foundation, without hiding the architecture — your engineers retain full visibility, control, and ownership of the system.

 ---